Care for Catalina

 Care for our precious natural resources

-- Skipping a linen change in your Hotel or Bed and Breakfast stay saves over 17 gallons of water and reduces use of fossil fuels and cleaning chemicals.
+- Skipping a linen change in your Hotel or Bed & Breakfast stay saves over 17 gallons of water and reduces use of fossil fuels and cleaning chemicals.

 - Short Showers should be the norm no matter where you go, but even more so on Catalina Island where we have to depend on mother nature or expensive desalinization systems to provide water.